 Winter food plots of corn, sorghum, or other grains are used by all kinds of wildlife to help them survive.
-This past winter had a couple of heavy wet snows that flattened grass habitats.
 Well-designed shelterbelts provide important cover and food plots an additional food source to help pheasant, quail, and other wildlife survive periods of heavy snow.

 “There have been few documented cases of pheasants actually starving to death in Iowa,” said Todd Bogenschutz, upland wildlife research biologist with the Department of Natural Resources.
 “Virtually all of Iowa’s winter mortality is attributed to severe winter storms with the birds dying of exposure to predators or the weather.”

 Shelterbelts provide excellent winter cover for pheasants and other wildlife from exposure from predators or weather.
 A food plot associated with a shelterbelt likely improves survival.

 So why plant food plots for pheasants if they seldom starve in winter?